-- All adult volunteers need to use the adult restrooms at the northern end of the preschool wing (lower floor of the eastern building).
-ADULTS ARE NEVER TO ENTER STUDENT RESTROOMS.
+- All adult volunteers need to use the adult restrooms at the northern end of the kindergarten wing (lower floor of the eastern building).
+Adults are Never to Enter Student Restrooms.
 If you have a pre-K student, please use the adult restrooms.

 - Cell phones should be neither seen nor heard.
 Please turn your phone off or set it to silent while in the building and do not use it in locations where you could be observed by students.

 - All field trip chaperones must complete all volunteer paperwork.

 - If you are unsure or uncomfortable about any student’s behavior, consult with a staff member.
 No adults should have any contact with children other than their own child unless a teacher has asked for him/her to do so.

 - Maintain the privacy of students.
 Don’t discuss academic or discipline issues that you may have observed while volunteering in the school.

 - Finally, thank you for volunteering.
 Thank you, thank you, thank you.

 Classroom Differentiation.
 At Fairmount Park Elementary, we have high expectations for all students, and we know that each will be challenged by the rigor and depth of our curriculum.
 To that end, Fairmount Park follows an inclusion model in which teachers differentiate instruction for all students.
 Current research shows that inclusion is generally best educational practice for all learners, including advanced learners, especially in math.
 An inclusion model is also consistent with the Seattle Public Schools’ Strategic Plan focus on undoing legacies of racism in public education.
 The following are various strategies we use to meet the needs of all learners, including those identified as advanced either by their teachers or district testing.